 Vann, Hambledon, Surrey, GU8 4EF

 6m S of Godalming.
-A283 to Wormley.
-Turn L at Hambledon.
+A283 to Lane End, Hambledon.
 On NGS days only, follow yellow Vann signs for 2m.
-Please park in field, not in road (or see website instructions).
+Please park in the field, not in the road.
+At other times follow the website instructions.

 More about Vann

-Three 'Island beds' have been made in the old orchard to allow use of more 'modern' plants, and double borders were created in the vegetable garden for the 150th Jekyll celebrations in 1992, the north border using her colour gradients, and allowing use of plants of special interest.
+Three 'Island beds' have been made to give added interest in the old orchard and allow use of more 'modern' plants.
+Double borders have been created in the vegetable garden for the 150th Jekyll celebrations in 1992, the north border using her colour gradients, and an opportunity to use plants of special interest.

-A crinkle-crankle wall behind the greenhouse supports peaches and pears recently replanted.
-A 'centenary garden' was created in 2008 to the south of the greenhouse with yew 'pavilions', seats locally made from our own planked oak,and floored with glass bottles to reflect the medieval glass-works in the adjacent wood and locally made metal arches for climbers..
+A crinkle-crankle wall behind the greenhouse supports newly replanted peaches and pears A 'centenary garden' was created in 2008 to the south of the greenhouse with yew 'pavilions', seats locally made from our own planked oak,and floored with glass bottles to reflect the medieval glass-works in the adjacent wood and locally made metal arches for climbers..

 A yew hedge provides a back-drop for the herb garden with topiary cats and a mouse !